The Eight Paths

 - Built a structure or vehicle a person can safely use (treehouse, shed, kayak, go-kart, e-bike) that has been used for 30+ days without failure

-- built a robot or autonomous machine that completes a defined task reliably
+- Built a robot or autonomous machine that completes a defined task reliably

-- built a working physical product that went through 5+ design iterations with documented changes
+- Built a working physical product that went through 5+ design iterations with documented changes

 Capstone - №20The Engineer · Any one of fourBuilt something the technical community recognized.